CraigKnoblauch/button-cam/notes.md

 # Global state
 I've been having a lot of issues trying to share the state between the button group and the dot stack.
 Got recommended to try having a global state.
 So use zustand, have a store that contains the selected state, then drive the button styles off of that.
 Might also be good when I put in camera control logic because I will be able to pull from the store what scene I'm going to.

+# Camera switching
+There are primary camera postions for each group of models.
+The camera position, rotation, fov, etc can be copied from the destination camera object.
+The primary camera positions are where the camera goes when the user clicks the corresponding button.
+The secondary camera postions are sought by scroll.
+Scroll views all cameras as a list.
+It doesn't care about primary or secondary cameras.
+The camera also needs to follow the camera path when it switches cameras.

+- [ ] Button clicks switch camera to primary camera postions
+- [ ] Scroll wheel switches camera to next/previous camera in list
+- [ ] Camera switches follow a path

+# Transforms in Blender
+Make sure to only apply transformations on rotation and scale.
+Otherwise the origin of all objects gets set to the center.
+And thus the position of all objects will seem to be the center.